MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/dev-itpro/google-pay-adyen.md

 With the payment express module using Google Pay, the first delivery option returned against the shipping address selected from the Google Pay account will be preselected.
 Users have a chance to adjust the shipping address to a different option if desired.

-The order of the delivery methods is configured in HQ on the Channel's **Modes of delivery** section.
-Additional information on setting up modes of delivery can be found in the [Set up modes of delivery](/dynamicsax-2012/appuser-itpro/set-up-modes-of-delivery) article.
-The checkout module will also use the **delivery options module** when rendering modes of delivery during checkout.
-See additional details in the [delivery options module](../delivery-options-module.md) article.

-Modes of delivery are displayed as added to the list in the Online Store.
-In Headquarters, navigate to **Retail and Commerce > Channels > online stores** and select the channel ID for your store.
-Under the **Setup** menu section, select **Modes of delivery**.
-The module modes of delivery will be displayed on the site similarly to the configuration shown.
-Use the **Manage modes of delivery** action item to add or remove modes of delivery for a Retail Channel or a Product.
+The order of the delivery methods displayed in the payment express module is configured in headquarters on the channel's **Modes of delivery** page.
+In headquarters, go to **Retail and Commerce \> Channels \> Online stores** and select the **Retail channel ID** for your store.
+On the action pane, select the **Setup** tab, and then select **Modes of delivery**.
+The modes of delivery listed will be displayed in the payment express module in the same order.
+Select the **Manage modes of delivery** on the action pane to add or remove modes of delivery for a retail channel or product.
+For more information on setting up modes of delivery, see [Set up modes of delivery](/dynamicsax-2012/appuser-itpro/set-up-modes-of-delivery).

+The checkout module also uses the delivery options module when rendering modes of delivery during checkout.
+For more information, see [Delivery options module](../delivery-options-module.md).

+Modes of delivery are displayed as added to the **Modes of delivery** list in the online store.

 ## Additional resources